ivoa-std/MeasurementDM/work/README.md

     * input, output, and translation script are specified with the task registration in build.gradle.kts
     * the task locates the xmi file, and executes the specified translation script
     * output vo-dml/xml is generated in the local directory.

+* ```%> gradle vodmlToVodsl --dml=../vo-dml/Meas-v1.0.vo-dml.xml --dsl=build/generated/model/Meas-v1.0.vodsl```
+  For converting VO-DML/XML files created by other means, like the UMLToVODML task, to VODSL format.
+  This is generally expected to be a one-time translation, and some manual edits are likely needed to re-create the vo-dml/xml from it.
+  The final corrected/modified version resides (configured) in the ../model directory.

+* ```%> gradle vodslToVodml```
+  For converting VODSL model description file to VO-DML/XML format.

 * ```%> gradle vodmlValidate```
   Runs the VO-DML validation utility on the vo-dml/xml file.